 In our Portland weekend trip itinerary, we have outlined the best things to do in Portland, Oregon.
 However, it is always a good idea to have a travel guidebook – like this one! – for more information.

 Not necessary in the city, but if you do plan on taking day trips into the nearby nature, we highly recommend bringing binoculars with you.
-You will also want to have a great day pack to organize and secure all of your everyday essential travel items!

 We Want To Know: Is there anything you would add to our Portland Itinerary?
 What is your favorite way to spend a Weekend in Portland?
 Give us your best tips and advice in the comments below!